Brooklyn New York Pizza

 Credit: L&B Spumoni Gardens, New York

-L&B Spumoni Gardens is famous for its tomato sauce baked pizza.
-Their dishes are remarkable.
-As founder Ludovico Barbati said, "Pizza is an art."
 Ludovico learned how to make pizza in a garage in the 1930s before asking his bricklayer friends to help him build the legendary New York pizza parlor we see today.

 Aside from the rich and flavorful tomato sauce served over thick and crispy pizzas, L&B Spumoni serves up burger baskets and delicious french fries, classic ricotta stuffed shells, parmigiana chicken steak, fresh pasta with eggplant slices and soft cheese, and baked ziti.